HaydenOpitz/MART341-WebDesign/WebDesignHomework/Assignment 9/README.md

 You can watch a video on how to wash sneakers in the washing machine [here](https://www.youtube.com/watch?v=KLp1JVifIfk).
 Again, keep in mind that this method is faster but more likely to wear down the shoes over time.

----

 ## Additional Tips:
 - **Stain Removal:** For stubborn stains, use a magic eraser or sneaker-specific cleaner.
 - **Deodorizing:** To keep your shoes smelling fresh, sprinkle some baking soda inside the shoes overnight, then shake it out the next morning.
 - **Waterproofing:** Consider applying a waterproofing spray to help protect your sneakers from future dirt and stains.

-By following these steps, you can keep your sneakers looking clean and fresh for a longer period of time!

----

-**Note:** Always check the care instructions for your specific sneakers, as some materials may require special cleaning techniques.